 You may receive advice from family members, friends, and sometimes even real estate agents when buying or selling a house.

-While some advice can be good, you can also hear a lot of bad advice.
+While some advice can be good, Limestone Management warns that you can also hear a lot of bad advice.

 Below, we’ve compiled the seven worst pieces of advice you’ll probably ever hear and why they’re so wrong.